ShwetaNagre/MIP_ORACLE/README.md

 # Requirements
 Nucleotide BLAST with the nt database.

-Python 3.0 and the following python packages:
+Python 3.6 and the following python packages:
-1. pandas
+1. pandas=1.1.5
 2. biopython=1.70
 3. configparser
 4. regex